-MANAGEMENT'S DISCUSSION AND ANALYSIS OF THE COMPANY'S CONSOLIDATED FINANCIAL CONDITION AND RESULTS OF OPERATIONS YEARS ENDED DECEMBER 31, 2014 AND 2013 Dated: April 24, 2015 (An exploration stage company) Management's Discussion and Analysis For the Years Ended December 31, 2014 and 2013 1.1 Date and forward-looking statements The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in the consolidated financial condition and results of operations of Stratton Resources Inc. ("Stratton" or "the Company") as at December 31, 2014 and for the year then ended.
-This MD&A should be read in conjunction with the audited annual consolidated financial statements for the years ended December 31, 2014 and 2013 and the notes to them.
-These annual consolidated financial statements have been prepared in accordance International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
-The effective date of this MD&A is April 24, 2015.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF THE COMPANY'S CONSOLIDATED FINANCIAL CONDITION AND RESULTS OF OPERATIONS Three months ended March 31, 2015 and 2014 Dated: May 29, 2015 (An exploration stage company) Management's Discussion and Analysis For the three months ended March 31, 2015 and 2014 1.1 Date and forward-looking statements The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in the consolidated financial condition and results of operations of Stratton Resources Inc. ("Stratton" or "the Company") as at March 31, 2015 and for the three months then ended.
+This MD&A should be read in conjunction with the condensed consolidated interim financial statements of the Company and related notes thereto as at and for the three months ended March 31, 2015 and 2014.
+The condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+The accounting policies followed in these condensed consolidated interim financial statements are the same as those applied in the Company's most recent audited annual consolidated financial statements for the year ended December 31, 2014.
+The effective date of this MD&A is May 29, 2015.